 - Device Manager – enabling this (needs to be disabled before you can uninstall the Tasker) will allow Tasker to perform more low-level actions like locking your screen.

-- Accessibility Settings – For now, Tasker still has the access to this, but Google changes the policy on how these settings can be utilised by apps.
+- Accessibility Settings – For now, Tasker still has access to this, but Google changes the policy on how these settings can be utilised by apps.
 It’s possible that future version of Tasker won’t have access to this menu.
-You can read more about changes here.
+You can read more about the changes here.

 We have 10 min, and I want you to be as PRO in Tasker as possible!
 This means we will step up the game a little and change some preferences (3-dot menu) to suit the rest of our tutorial.
-Open preferences menu in Tasker and change the following:
+Open the preferences menu in Tasker and change the following:

 - Disable Beginner’s Mode – trust me I’m an engineer!
 It will open new options in the Tasker menu.

 - Disable Icon Colour from the theme – otherwise, your project icons will have the same colour.

 - List Item dragging – set to On Right, Visible – it will create a visible guideline to show you where to hold to move the tasks around.